About

 unnamed-7.jpg

-As the founder of Eco Styles, Nina Gbor is a sustainable fashion educator, international speaker, sustainability consultant, clothes swap maven and eco stylist.
-Eco Styles engages with media, councils, organisations, schools, community groups and individuals to develop strategies for systems change towards a holistic sustainable fashion future.
+As the founder of Eco Styles, Nina Gbor is a sustainable fashion educator, international speaker, researcher, clothes swap maven and eco stylist.
+Eco Styles engages with media, councils, organisations, schools, community groups and individuals to develop strategies for systems change towards a holistic circular and sustainable fashion future.

 Nina Gbor is the Director of the Circular Economy & Waste Program at The Australia Institute.
 She was featured in season 3 of ABC TV's award-winning environmental series, War on Waste.
 Nina was also an impact consultant on the War on Waste tv show.